-Finding well-paying online writing jobs is often quite a taxing endeavour to accomplish, especially when you have no formal qualifications, like me.
+Finding well-paying online article writing jobs for beginners is often quite a taxing endeavour to accomplish, especially when you have no formal qualifications, like me.

 You can read about how I successfully dealt with these issues in my previous post on how I discovered how to efficiently work from home and stop lazy and procrastinating tendencies.

-How I kick-started my online article writing career and acquired £60 per 1,000-1,500 words writing clients without any formal qualifications, using my top list of article writing job boards
+How I kick-started my online article writing career and acquired £60 per 1,000-1,500 words writing clients without any formal qualifications, using my top list of online article writing jobs for beginners

 I needed online writing clients and I needed them fast, I had no money to spare and bills were piling up.